World Pet Obesity · Clinical Assessment Tool

 The four muscle condition grades

 Muscle Condition Score is recorded as one of four categories based on findings across assessment sites.
-Grading reflects the overall clinical impression; sites may not all change at the same rate.
+Assign a single overall grade from the worst-affected site, not an average across sites, and report it in words rather than numbers.
+Document which sites are affected and the pattern of loss; sites may not all change at the same rate.

 Normal muscle mass